michael-milette/moodle-filter_filtercodes/README.md

 * {categoryname} : If in a course, the name of the course's parent category, otherwise blank.
 * {categorynumber} : If in a course, the number of the course's parent category, otherwise blank.
 * {categorydescription} : If in a course, the number of the description of a course's parent category, otherwise blank.
-* {categories} : Display an unordered list of links to all course categores.
+* {categories} : Display an unordered list of links to all course categories.
 * {categoriesmenu} : A second level list of categories with links for use in custom menus (filtering must be supported by the theme).
+* {categories0} : Display an unordered list of just top level links to all course categories.
+* {categories0menu} : A second level list of just top level categories with links for use in custom menus (filtering must be supported by the theme).
+* {categoriesx} : Display an unordered list of other categories in the current category.
+* {categoriesxmenu} : A second level list of other categories in the current category with links for use in custom menus (filtering must be supported by the theme).
 * {institution} : Display the name of the institution from the user's profile.
 * {department} : Display the name of the department from the user's profile.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.